MileHacker Logo

 Planning Ahead

-• Thoroughly research and contact accommodations and attractions in advance.
+• Thoroughly research and reach out to places to stay and book attractions early.

 • Consider bringing personal mobility aids or assistance.